Facts About Amber Stone

 - Scratch test: Amber is relatively soft organic stone.
 It can be scratched easily with a knife.
 If the scratch leaves a white mark, the stone is likely to be fake.

-- Touch Test: This is a simple method that involves rubbing the stone between your fingers.
-Genuine amber has a warm and smooth feel, while imitations will feel cold, rough, or waxy.
+- Touch Test: A straightforward technique entails gently rubbing the stone between your fingers.
+Authentic amber typically feels warm and smooth, whereas counterfeit versions may feel cold, rough, or waxy.

 - Salt water float test: Amber will float in salt water, while plastic and other synthetic imitations will sink.